openads-project/pcod-common/README.md

 # pcod-common

-Shared preprocessing and postprocessing library for Point Cloud Object Detection.
+**Shared Preprocessing and Postprocessing Library for Point Cloud Object Detection.**

 This repo is the common runtime layer used by both the training/export pipeline and the ROS inference node.
 It centralizes geometry math, decoding, NMS, and manifest parsing so those two repos stay aligned.